With MySQL/MariaDB, you can create a database. The installation on Linux is completed in just a few steps using the terminal.

 Database changed

-If you want to delete a database, use DROP DATABASE[database name].
-For example, to delete the testdb database, enter the following command in the terminal:
+If you want to delete a database, you can use the SQL command DROP DATABASE.
+For example, to delete the ‘testdb’ database, enter the following command in the terminal:

 DROP DATABASE testdb;